KasiaNowak-Tester/Portfolio/ReadMe.txt

 Kasia Nowak's SQL portfolio

 Welcome to my GitHub profile.
-Here is some projects I've done to learn the basics od SQL language.
+Here is some projects I've done to learn the basics of SQL language.

 What I have learned?